iFusion Aesthetics & iV Bar

 Psychiatric evaluation and medical record review for medical clearance (required): $300

 *The statements made and printed on this website have not been evaluated by the Food and Drug Administration and iFusion products and equipment are not represented to diagnose, treat, cure or prevent any disease or medical problem.
-Copyright © 2023 iFusion - All Rights Reserved.
+Copyright © 2025 iFusion Wellness and iV Bar - All Rights Reserved.

 IV CBD NOW AVAILBE